 Custom Settings for output files

-All of our audio converters give you full ability to customise settings for nearly all playback devices and apps in the easy and quick way.
+All of our audio converters give you the full ability to customize settings for nearly all playback devices and apps in an easy and quick way.

 Audio Improvements - Effects and Normalization